mafatekhov/resnet-experiments/README.md

 | Resnet50 QAT JIT | 2.69        | 66.790      | 24       |

-Although the PTQ for resnet50 resulted to a poor accuracy, that need further investigation, there is a common pattern:
+Although the PTQ for resnet50 resulted to a poor accuracy, that needs a further investigation, there is a common pattern:
 - The fastest inference is provided by JIT version of a PTQ model (~5.5 faster against baseline) with a QAT version slightly slower (~4.5 faster against baseline).
 - PTQ results in slight accuracy drop, however, surprisingly QAT provides a higher accuracy on a given dataset.